gdrosos/bloat-study-artifact/README.md

 In the following sections, we provide instructions for reproducing the descriptive tables and figures presented in the paper using the "pre-baked" data coming from the `data/` directory.
-Then we provide detailed instructions to re-run our methodology for producing those results
+Then we provide detailed instructions to re-run our methodology for producing those results.

 ## Descriptive Tables (Sections 2.2 & 2.3)